AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/terminology.md

 ## Negative prompt

-Instruct the model that it should NOT include certain elements in its generated image that it may otherwise assume.
+Tell the model that it should **not** include certain elements in its generated image that it may otherwise assume.
 The model will avoid these words in the generated content with best effort.
 More details [here](https://www.adobe.com/products/firefly/discover/ai-art-negative-prompts.html#:~:text=Negative%20prompts%20are%20text%20prompts,elements%20in%20its%20generated%20images).

 ## Mask